MeIorito/MARCPRIV/README.md

   ### Manual keyframes

   1. Launch the application.
-  2. Ensure the scanner is at its lowest position and the camera is level.
+  2. Correctly connect the camera to the Raspbarry Pi.
   3. Manage keyframes via the "KEYFRAME MENU" button: add, edit, delete.
-Or use the "QUICK KEYFRAME" button to add the current height and tilt to a keyframe.(see [UI](#UI))
+Or use the "QUICK KEYFRAME" button on the main screen to add the current height and tilt to a keyframe.(see [UI](#UI))
   4. Adjust wait times and pictures per keyframe as needed. (see [UI](#UI))
   5. Click "START CYCLE" to initiate a scanning cycle. (see [UI](#UI))
-  6. Use "SET NEW ZERO" to set a new tilt reference position if needed. (see [UI](#UI))
+  6. Wait for the results!

   ### Automatic keyframes

-  1. Launch the application.
-  2. Ensure the scanner is at its lowest position and the camera is level.
-  3. Let the scanner calculate the keyframes based on the height and size of the object by clicking on the "CALCULATE " button. (see [UI](#UI))
-  4. Adjust wait times and pictures per keyframe as needed. (see [UI](#UI))
-  5. Click "START CYCLE" to initiate a scanning cycle. (see [UI](#UI))
-  6. Use "SET NEW ZERO" to set a new tilt reference position if needed. (see [UI](#UI))
+  **WIP**

   ## Dependencies